Could your DNA reveal your Menstrual Cycle Length? Upload raw DNA data to learn more about yourself and genomics science.

-Without going into the nitty gritty of how it all works, let's look a little more closely at how genetic factors affect the period cycle length.
-In a genome-wide association study of more than 40,000 women, Laisk and colleagues found five statistically significant loci associated with menstrual cycle length.
-The five loci were located near five different genes, some which are known to play instrumental roles in menstrual cycle regulation (FSHB, PGR, and GNRH1) as well as newly discovered ones (IGF2 and NR5A2).
+Let’s dive deeper into how genetic factors affect the period cycle length.
+In a genome-wide association study of more than 40,000 women, Laisk and colleagues found five statistically significant loci associated with normal menstrual cycle length.
+The five loci were located near five different genes, some of which are known to play instrumental roles in menstrual cycle regulation (FSHB, PGR, and GNRH1) as well as newly discovered ones (IGF2 and NR5A2).

-Using a DNA testing kit can give you some insight into your menstrual cycle length.
-Uploading Genetic DNA testing data on genomelink can offer a full DNA analysis so you can finally understand why your menstrual cycle duration is what it is.
+Using a DNA testing kit can give you some insight into your average menstrual cycle length.
+Uploading Genetic DNA testing data on Genomelink can offer a full DNA analysis so you can finally learn about your menstrual cycle.

 If you menstruate, discover what your genes say about your monthly cycle length on Genomelink now!